-No, although the new modernised tax treaty with the United States which entered into force on March 30, 2004 (the "Japan/U.S. Treaty"), and some other recent treaties do incorporate certain limitation on benefits ("LOB") clauses.
+No, although the new modernised tax treaty with the U.S., which entered into force on March 30, 2004 (the "Japan/U.S. Treaty"), and some other recent treaties do incorporate certain limitation on benefits ("LOB") clauses.
 The Japan/U.S. Treaty is the first income tax treaty executed by Japan in which fairly comprehensive LOB clauses of general application are included, and have been followed, with certain variations, in the most recent modernised tax treaties.
 As the U.S. has not signed the MLI, the current Japan/U.S. Treaty will remain effective without change.
+Other treaties that have similar LOB clauses include those with Australia, France, New Zealand, Sweden, Switzerland and the United Kingdom.
+The amended Japan/Germany tax treaty introduced a principal purpose test ("PPT").
+Some treaties or agreements (other than the abovementioned modernised tax treaties) also include a simple anti-treaty shopping clause (examples of which include Article 22, Paragraph 2 of the tax agreement between Japan and Singapore and Article 26 of the tax agreement between Japan and Hong Kong).